TEACHING THE WORD OF GOD

 The return of Jesus Christ will be personal, visible, and pre-millennial.
 He will come again to set up His earthly kingdom and judge the living and the dead (Act 1:11, Rev 1:7, 11:15).

-After the second general resurrection, every human being will stand before Jesus Christ and be judged according to their works.
-Those not listed in the Book of Life will be destroyed by a second death in the lake of fire from which there will be no resurrection (John 12:32, Mal 4:1, Matt 10:28, 2 Cor 5:10, Rev 20:13-15).
+After the second general resurrection, Jesus Christ will gather every human being and judge them according to their works.
+He will destroy everyone not listed in the Book of Life by a second death in the lake of fire from which there will be no resurrection (John 12:32, Mal 4:1, Matt 10:28, 2 Cor 5:10, Rev 20:13-15).